tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Double check new DoScrollingInInventory logic against PlayerInput.MouseInModdedUI
 - Patches checking ActiveWorldFileData being null and initializing it might be superfluous now.
 Seems like there were some vanilla changes.
 - MapRenderer class now contains what was Main.mapSectionTexture and mapTarget.
 Most static fields there should probably be public.
+- New vanilla TooltipLine options.
+Need to add to docs and decide on name (is there a wiki page as well?): CommonItemTooltip.ItemUnlockedByTeammate, armorPenetration, bonusTagDamage, check for others.
+- DrawBlockReplacementIcon return changed from void to bool.
+Does that affect how the builders toggle works?
+Did vanilla behavior change?
+New state bool in logic, and DoStatefulTickSound
+- StartRain method now seems to be more controllable.
+Update docs accordingly.
+(StopRain as well)
+- New guns that use Player.spaceGun?
+See updated `toolTipNames[numLines] = "UseMana";` patch.
+Look into IsSpaceGun and GetManaCost, might need updates.
+4347, 4348, 514
+- Double check PlayerLoader.ModifyZoom logic.
+Seems like there is only 1 callsite now, code was cleaned up?
+- What is Main.boulderLogo?
+Seems like MenuLoader needs to be updated with a new vanilla menu option?
+- There are new music tracks and some might have been moved.
+Update SceneEffectPriority enum docs and double check that they are correct for both methods.

 # New Fields that might need more documentation